 - Use the yellow internal notification to the DSL pro forma (form 1). - Enter all the admin details, including date of birth (we are asked for this when we report a concern to Children's Services or the police). - Include your full name (not initials). - Make sure the concern is given in detail, preferably in the child's own words. - To help describe injuries on the body, use a body map (form 2).
 Number each injury you have noticed on the body chart at its location and list them on the concern form.
 Describe the size and shape of any marks.
 Do not try to explain what you think caused the marks.
 Do not take any photographs.
 Give the body map to the DSL who will upload it to the system. - Don't report what other people have told you they must record their own concern. - Only document about one child on each concern form/database entry. - Remember that concern records are used in court cases and inquests as primary documents, so they must be complete and accurate. - Do not use other any other form or piece of paper.
 Writing on the back of other forms can cause confusion and error. - If you jotted your notes down on a piece of paper whilst talking to the child or immediately afterwards, attach that to the completed concern form. - Do not use email to send your concern, complete a hard copy concern form instead.
 Emails get missed, go to the wrong person and cannot be signed. - Completed concern forms must be given to either the DSL or Deputy DSL.
-If the DSL or Deputy DSL is not available, give it to the next most senior member of staff.
+If the DSL or Deputy DSL is not available, give it to the next most senior member of staff. - Please sign, date and time the concern form.

-Document Number: MCS V07-0424 Issue Date: 01/09/2023 Version Number: 01 Status: FINAL Next Review Date: 01/08/2024 Page 17 Linked to Policy Number: OPSP09
+Document Number: DTS V04-0524 Issue Date: AUG 2023 Policy Version Number: 01 Status: FINAL Next Review Date: SEPT 2024 Page 17 Linked to Policy Number: OPSP09